 The next step of the plinth beam construction is the placing of the formworks consisting of the wooden planks.
 Steel or plastic formwork also can be used.The formworks must be fixed in proper position and must be fastened suitably before the poring of the concrete mix.

 Once the formworks are intact in position, the concrete must be poured.
 It must be ensured that the concrete is poured evenly leaving behind no rough edges.
 It must also be noted that the height of the beam is prominently equal throughout the periphery of the beam.

-The poured concrete must be allowed to be cured for a period of at least twenty-four hours and cured for about 7 to 14 days.
+The poured concrete must be allowed to dry for at least twenty-four hours and cured for about 7 to 14 days.

 e.
 Removal of Formwork: